mollerse/frp-sbs/blogpost.md

         });
 ```

-This is familiar stuff to anyone that has done any AJAX in the browser, and the promises
+This is familiar stuff to anyone that has done any AJAX-requests in the browser.
+The
-interface makes it very clean.
-If the AJAX-request succeeds, we set the data received to be
+promises interface makes it very clean.
+If the request succeeds, we set the data
-the current record collection and render it.
-If the AJAX-request fails to get the record
+received to be the current record collection and render it.
+If the request fails to
-collection from the server, we show an error-message.
-Regardless of wether the request succeed or fail, we hide the spinner that indicates a pending request.
+get the record collection from the server, we show an error-message.
+Regardless of
+wether the request succeed or fail, we hide the spinner that indicates a pending
+request.

-To render the record collection we reduce the records to a string of markup and insert it
+To render the record collection we reduce the records to a string of markup and insert
-into the DOM:
+it into the DOM:

 ```javascript
     var renderRecords = function(records) {